 My Take: Returned to me in unexpected moments.

 My Take: Disrupted some of my own certainties.
+This read felt more like a long form poem about life.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.